Infrastructure Investment Program

 Western Sydney Infrastructure Plan

 The project will complete the upgrade of the M80 Ring Road.
-It will widen and upgrade the remaining four sections.
+It will widen and upgrade the remaining three sections.